 The Nordic Pavilion exemplifies how Fehn reinterpreted elements of traditional Norwegian architecture when assessing a project site, and the nature of its materials and light.
 Instead of creating views out, the architect focused on catching light and giving it a spatial presence.
 The roof, made of two grids of thin concrete lamellae, brings in the homogeneous light typical of Nordic landscapes.
 Openings within the grid also allowed the preservation of existing trees as distinctive elements of the project; in Fehn’s work, heavy and ascetic materials like concrete or bricks were often juxtaposed with wood to recall the natural elements of his country.

 Alongside numerous residential projects, Fehn spent his later career designing museums.
 Notable projects include the Glacier Museum, the Aukrust Museum, and the Hedmark Museum, where he continued to explore the relationship of buildings not only to their natural context but to their specific sites.

 For Fehn, there is an inevitable confrontation between nature and man-made structures.
 When considering how to ground his project to earth on a delimited base, Fehn’s work seeks to negotiate this conflict between the building and its untouched surroundings.

 Check out the thumbnails below to see Sverre Fehn's work featured on ArchDaily.
-Fehn’s complete bibliography can also be found at this link.
+Fehn’s complete bibliography can also be found at the Pritzker Prize website.

 - Per Olaf Fjeld, Sverre Fehn: The Pattern of Thoughts (New York: The Monacelli Press, 2009), p.
 9.